apache/pulsar-site/docs/io-cdc.md

 id: io-cdc
 title: CDC connector
 sidebar_label: "CDC connector"
+description: Get a comprehensive understanding of Pulsar CDC connectors.
 ---

 CDC source connectors capture log changes of databases (such as MySQL, MongoDB, and PostgreSQL) into Pulsar.